DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 If you are in the UK on the [Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa), the [Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme) or the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme), you already have the right to work as a teacher or train to be a teacher in the UK.
 You are also eligible to apply for financial support if you choose to train to teach.

 If you’re not sure of the status of your visa, check:
-* the paperwork you were given when you arrived in the UK

 * [Ukrainian nationals in the UK: visa support](https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support)
 * [UK visa support for Ukrainian nationals](https://www.gov.uk/guidance/support-for-family-members-of-british-nationals-in-ukraine-and-ukrainian-nationals-in-ukraine-and-the-uk)
 * [Apply to stay in the UK under the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme)

 If you are already in the UK under a [different type of visa](https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support) (for example, a visitor or seasonal worker visa) you can apply to the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme).
 Depending on your personal circumstances, you could also apply for a [Skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration) (to work as a teacher) or [Student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa) (to train as a teacher).
 You will need to meet the eligibility requirements for these types of visas and you should be aware that time spent in the UK under the Ukraine Extension Scheme and the Student visa does not count towards an application for permanent settlement.
+Time spent in the UK under the Skilled worker visa does count towards such an application.

 ### Useful documentation for teachers and trainee teachers